7 Most Challenging Treks in the Ladakh Himalaya Region | Peak Adventure Tour

 Attractions: Khardung La, Glaciers, Stupas, Pangong Tso Lake

-Rupshu Valley Trek – Walk though the Cold Desert
+Rupshu Valley Trek – Walk Through the Cold Desert

 Travel Facts: